demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ## Use Cases
 ---
-1. Fetch incidents.
+- Fetching incidents.
-2. Managing machines and performing actions on them.
+- Managing machines and performing actions on them.
-3. Blocking files and applications.
+- Blocking files and applications.
-4. Uploading and digesting threat indicators for the actions of allow, block, or alert.
+- Uploading and digesting threat indicators for the actions of allow, block, or alert.

 ## Authentication
 ---